aerni/laravel-spotify/readme.md

     ->setLiveness(0.3, 1.0);
 ```

-Get your personalized tracks by passing the `$seed` to the `recommendations method.
+Get your personalized tracks by passing the `$seed` to the `recommendations` method.

 ```php
 Spotify::recommendations($seed)->get();
 ```

 ### SpotifySeed API Reference
+**Note:** Any parameter that accepts multiple values can either receive a string with comma-separated values or an array of values.

 **Add artists, genres and tracks to your seed:**